 4. Inside Job

 The final risk your free antivirus software will not be able to help you with is an inside job.
 In this case, every employee is a potential threat that the employer has to live with.
 And, administrators pose the biggest threat.
 Perpetrators may be driven by any number of motivations running the gamut from malice and financial gain to external blackmail.
 Inside jobs are difficult to guard against.
 The best mitigation is to have a system of checks and balances such as the maker checker rule.
 Also, staff that occupy sensitive positions should be continuously vetted to ensure they don’t pose a security threat.
+Click for more information on this.

 It is clear that in addition to having the best antivirus systems in place, there is a need to understand the threat landscape and remain constantly updated on emerging computer threats and best practices on mitigation.